afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 Your repo is badged!

-## verify changes in test coverage via Coveralls
+## Verify changes in test coverage via Coveralls

 Since we understand how test coverage works in this project, let's verify those same results through the Coveralls service.

-[WIP] *Change tests back and push first build to Coveralls.*
+[WIP] *Change tests back to 80% coverage state and push first build to Coveralls.*

 If you've already configured your project to use Coveralls & CircleCI, then CircleCI has already pushed your first build to Coveralls, and you've noted that coverage stands at 80%: